TransitNow/voice-assistant-shortcut-wearos/readme.md

 - Connect your watch to your computer via USB
   - Enable developer mode on your watch
       - Tap 'System' -> 'About'.
-      - Tap 'Build number' 7 times until you see a message that you are now a developer.
+      - Tap 'Build number' 5-7 times until you see a message that you are now a developer.
   - Go to Settings > Developer Options > ADB Debugging
-  - Enable ADB Debugging and debug via WIFI
+  - Enable "wireless debugging" and click "pair new device"
-  - First pair your watch using the `adb connect <ip address:port>` command
+  - First pair your watch using the `adb pair <ip address:port>` command, enter the pairing code displayed on your watch.
-  - Then, `adb connect <ip address:port>`
+  - In the future, since you have paired your watch to your computer, you only need to run `adb connect <ip address:port>` to connect to your watch.
   - Run `adb devices` should show your watch
 - Run `adb install <path to apk>`